ArdeshirV/FractalX/README.md

 # FractalX

-<h4>FractalX Developed during 2002 and it Shows Three Simple Fractals: Sierpinsky, Snow and Tree.<br/>
+<h4>FractalX developed during 2002 and it shows three simple fractals: Sierpinsky, Snow and Tree.<br/>
-This Application is Developed in Visual C++ with MFC Library about 2002 with very few changes until now.</h4>
+This application is developed in Visual C++ with MFC libraries about 2002 with very few changes until now.</h4>
 <br/>
 <h5>You can download the latest release of FractalX <a target="_blank" href="https://github.com/ArdeshirV/FractalX/releases">here</a></h5>
 <br/>